What are the most common ingredients used in sunscreens?

 Sunscreen is a must when you want to enjoy Sunlight

 Yes, humans need their daily dose of vitamin D, and sunlight is vital for optimum levels of vitamin D in the body.
-But exposure to ultraviolet radiation from the sun’s rays can have both a positive as well as negative impact on health.
-7- dehydrocholesterol present in the skin, absorbs UV B radiation from the sun’s rays, to ultimately result in the formation of vitamin D. Vitamin D, also known as cholecalciferol, is a group of vitamins that also function as a hormone in the human body.
-Vitamin D, along with calcium and phosphate plays an integral role in several metabolic reactions concerned with maintaining the health of teeth and skeletal tissue in the body.
-However, ultraviolet radiations from the sun’s rays are also responsible for the occurrence of skin cancer.
+But exposure to ultraviolet radiation from the sun’s rays can have both a positive as well a negative impact on health.
+7- 7-dehydrocholesterol present in the skin absorbs UV B radiation from the sun’s rays, to ultimately result in the formation of vitamin D. Vitamin D, also known as cholecalciferol, is a group of vitamins that also function as a hormone in the human body.
+Vitamin D, along with calcium and phosphate, plays an integral role in several metabolic reactions concerned with maintaining the health of teeth and skeletal tissue in the body.
+However, ultraviolet radiation from the sun’s rays is also responsible for the occurrence of skin cancer.
 Repeated exposure to sunlight may negatively affect the skin in several ways.
 Redness or erythema, pigmentation, and tanning of the skin are some of the commonly faced reversible changes caused by exposure to sunlight.
-Ultraviolet radiation has long-term irreversible effects in the form of skin cancers.
-The skin cancers can be of the non-melanoma type that may be mild and curable or of the melanoma type.
+Ultraviolet radiation has long-term, irreversible effects in the form of skin cancers.
+The skin cancers can be of the non-melanoma type, which may be mild and curable or of the melanoma type.
 Melanoma cancers are known to be fatal, having the potential to affect many organs in the body.

-To monitour your Vitamin D levels, order a Welzo at home Vitamin D Blood Test today!
+To monitor your Vitamin D levels, order a Welzo at-home Vitamin D Blood Test today!

 Types of Ultraviolet Radiation